 First and foremost, ask yourself why you want to know and measure that particular employee, process, or area of working life?
 If you’re unable to answer why that piece of data matters to you, then it’s going to be a waste of your time and effort in having to manage it.

 Leaving the “why” unanswered will also complicate matters when you discuss with employees the expected benefits from the monitoring process.
 If you want their cooperation, then getting them to understand just why you want to monitor them is essential.

 2. Perfect Your PR

 As with any new strategy or process you implement in your organization, you need to promote it in the right way to get buy-in from your remote workers.
 Look at the tasks or behavior points you’re going to measure employees on and promote how it benefits them.
-For example, if you will be tracking remote staff start and finish times with an automated software, then discuss how this removes the need for a manual timesheet and concerns regarding inputting payroll details on time.
+For example, if you will be tracking remote staff start and finish times with automated software, then discuss how this removes the need for a manual timesheet and concerns regarding inputting payroll details on time.

-Any type of monitoring you introduce is likely to be data-driven, so reinforce the message as to how the data will be used to improve day-to-day practices of the personnel.
+Any type of monitoring you introduce is likely to be data-driven, so reinforce the message as to how the data will be used to improve the day-to-day practices of the personnel.

 3. Study Your History